perholmes/ECSMinimalContainer/README.md

 `Image: 01234567890.dkr.ecr.eu-west-1.amazonaws.com/ecs-minimal-container:latest`

-Additionally, the usual AWS advice about running a curl call on the container won't work with the pure Apache container.
+Additionally, the usual AWS advice about doing container health check by running a curl call on the container won't work with the pure Apache container.
 Instead, simply echo a neutral status as the container health check:

 ```
 HealthCheck: